 What License do you Need to Drive a Dump Truck?

 Dump Truck Drivers with Class B CDL

 Class B Commercial Driver’s License (CDL) is required to drive a straight dump truck.
 Class B CDL allows you to drive heavy and tractor trailer trucks and buses.
 With a Class B license, you’re able to tow trailers less than 10,000 pounds of Gross Vehicle Weight Rating (GVWR).

-However, certain trucks, like the photo below are considered tractor trailer dump trucks, which require a Class A CDL to operate.
+Certain trucks, like the photo below, are considered tractor trailer dump trucks, which require a Class A CDL to operate.
 These semi-dump truck trailers are bigger and longer than straight dump trucks, which allow drivers to move material more quickly.
 With a Class A license, you’re allowed to tow trailers more than 10,000 lbs GVWR.